Continuous K-Theory and Cohomology of Rigid Spaces: Introduction

-where the left-hand side is the K-theory with support on the vanishing locus of $\pi$ for the Zariski-Riemann space (Definition~\ref{k-theory-zr--def}) and where $\Coh(\skp{\Anod}_A/\pi)$ is the category of coherent modules on $\skp{\Anod}_A/\pi$, the complement of $\Spec(A)$ in the Zariski-Riemann space $\skp{\Anod}_A$. \end{introthm}

-This result will be used to give an example of a non-noetherian abelian category whose negative K-theory vanishes and hence to provide further evidence for a conjecture of Schlichting \cite[9.7]{schlichting06} (Example~\ref{ZR-not-coherent--ex}).
 We also show an rh-version of a cdh-result of Kerz-Strunk-Tamme \cite[6.3]{kst}.
 This is not a new proof but the observation that the analogous proof goes through.
 The statement will enter in the proof of Theorem A.

 \begin{introthm}[Theorem~\ref{Lrh_K=KH--thm}] Let $X$ be a finite dimensional noetherian scheme.
 Then the canonical maps of rh-sheaves with values in spectra on $\Sch_X$

 are equivalences. \end{introthm}